 One can only wonder how many will have their faith destroyed, if they survive the all-out nuclear exchange with billions dying.
 Will their faith in the Bible and Jesus be destroyed because they were taught they would be taken away before such happens?
 If so, then perhaps, their falling away will be part of the great apostasy mentioned in 2 Thess.
 2:3.

 Dear saint, in the past the children of God have been burned at the stake, ripped apart by wild animals for amusement, beaten to death, etc. Please don't think you won't go through similar rough times yourself because you are his child.
 Don't be deceived.

 Do not be afraid of those who kill the body but cannot kill the soul.
 Rather, be afraid of the One who can destroy both soul and body in hell (Matt.
 10:28).

 They overcame him by the blood of the Lamb and by the word of their testimony; they did not love their lives so much as to shrink from death (Rev. 12:11).

 Remember this: A wonderful paradise kingdom is awaiting the overcomer who remains faithful to God, even if he has the privilege to die for Jesus before getting there.
 Ponder Rev. 21:4 and 1 Cor.
 2:9 for details.
-We have a two-tape series available on this subject teaching a post tribulation rapture which can be ordered from our catalog page if anyone is interested.
-(Search for 119.)
-GOD BLESS YOU.
+Also, there is NO once saved always saved.
+We have a two-tape series (code 119) available on this subject teaching a post tribulation rapture of the church which can be ordered from our catalog page if anyone is interested.